 The People’s Pharmacy Perspective:

-Why vinegar would be helpful is mysterious.
-Several people insist that it can be helpful.
+Why vinegar would be helpful is mysterious, but several people insist that it is.
 We wish some enterprising dermatologist would test some of these remedies and let us know which might be most effective.

 Let us know what has worked for you in the comment section below.